-In this post, you will see a crochet washcloth pattern set with two designs that will help you to practice basic crochet stitches.
+In this post, you will see a free crochet washcloth pattern set with two designs that will help you to practice basic crochet stitches.

 Washcloths are a great first crochet project, as they are small and easy to make.

-These free patterns are granny square designs made larger in cotton bright colors.
+These free patterns are granny square designs made larger in bright cotton colors.

 Make A Crochet Washcloth Set